Skip to main content

 1. Academic Proficiency Rate

 The percentage of students meeting or exceeding grade-level proficiency in reading and math is the most direct measure of academic quality.
 It answers the fundamental question: are students learning what they need to learn?
-This factor accounts for 35% of the DataScore because it represents the core mission of any school.
+On OpenSchoolData, proficiency data comes from EDFacts and is reported at the district level.

 The national average proficiency rate varies by state due to different standards, but within a state, proficiency rates are highly comparable.
 Top-performing schools consistently achieve proficiency rates above 70%, while struggling schools often fall below 30%.